Metropolitan-Council/growing.shade/inst/app/www/faq.md

 downloaded from within the “mapping tool” tab if you wish explore relationships not shown in the report.

-**Q. Why do different canopy tools show different canopy coverage percents?** <span style="line-height: .1;"><br></span> A. We created this tool to respond to the stakeholder need of providing up-to-date, actionable data.
-Therefore, we focus on satellite data to provide current data that can be used in decision-making.
-Current data is necessary to manage impacts from invasive species like emerald ash borer or respond to emerging climate hazards.

-The trade-off for using the most current data is that the spatial resolution is lower.
-Imagery obtained from the Sentinel-2 satellite has a spatial resolution of 10 meters x 10 meters, which can be larger than the canopy from a single tree.
-The tree canopy as identified with Sentinel-2 data has been calibrated to account for this lower spatial resolution.
-If users prefer higher spatial resolution and do not require temporally updated data, the
-<a href = "https://gisdata.mn.gov/dataset/base-landcover-twincities" target = "_blank">Twin
-Cities Metropolitan area 1-meter land cover classification</a> may be useful.
-More information is given with the “methods” tab.

 **Q. Why do different canopy tools show different priority areas?**
 <span style="line-height: .1;"><br></span> A. There several tools, like
 the